Unilever: The Story of Nigeria’s Ancestor Company

 William Lever, 1873

 To make sure customers knew they were buying quality, the packaging even advertised a £1,000 (£128,000 in today’s money) reward for anyone who could find impurities in the soap.
-As far as anyone knows, no one ever claimed such a huge prize money.
-It showed how confident the brothers, or rather William since James played no role in the running of the company, were in their product.
+As far as anyone knows, no one ever claimed such the prize.
+It showed how confident the brothers or rather William, since James played no real role in the running of the company, were in their product.

 This new soap was developed by a chemist in partnership with the brothers.
 It had palm oil as its main ingredient.
 It would be the quest for more palm oil for their soap-making business that would bring Lever Brothers to Africa and to Nigeria.